 - 1/4 cup maple syrup or honey

-- 3 tbsp avocado oil or any mild tasting
+- 3 tablespoons avocado oil or any mild tasting

 - Cooking spray I use Misto